yukikitayama/python/notes/rest.md

 `204` server successfully fulfilled the request, and no content in the response.

-`404` indicates that the requested resource was not found on the server.
+`404` indicates that the requested resource was **not found** on the server.

+`403` is when a user tries to access a resource that they do not have authorization to access.

+`401` is where a user needs to provide authentication credentials.
+It doesn't necessarily mean that the user doesn't have authorization to access a resource.

 `503` (service unavailable) is used when the server is temporarily unable to handle the request.